Everything You Need to Know About Becoming a Cyber Security Analyst

 Additionally, information security professionals may assist in spreading the word and educating members of an organization about security risks and best practices, which makes perfect sense.
 Even the most technically sound and secure systems can be undermined by a user with the right access level acting foolishly.

-Cyber security analyst salary and job outlook
+Cyber security analyst job outlook

 With the prevalence of threats and breaches out there today, it’s no surprise that cyber security jobs are on the rise.
 What might surprise you is just how fast these opportunities are projected to grow.
 The BLS projects cyber security analyst jobs to grow 31 percent through 2029, which is more than seven times faster than the average for all occupations!1